-John and Will are pleased to provide a Hydrovane proposal specific to your boat.
+John and Sarah are pleased to provide a Hydrovane proposal specific to your boat.

-Please see Contact Us and provide John with the requested details.
+Please see Contact Us and provide John and Sarah with the requested details.

 The pricing for smaller Parts is found under the Technical tab.